Is the SETI "Wow! Signal" Evidence of Alien Contact?

 This is the Fermi Paradox.
 Many people believe that the universe is so vast that there must be other civilizations out there.
 So, where are they, and why don’t we hear from them?
 And why does SETI work so hard for so little reward?
-Are we alone after all?
-Or, are they waiting for us to develop warp technology so they don’t violate the Prime Directive by interacting with us primitives?

 Of course, we don't know the answer to any of this.
 So the real question to ask yourself is: Do you want to live in a world you believe is alone, or do you want to assume there are other planets out there like ours?
 As for right now, one guess is as good as another.

 Was the Wow!
 Signal a message from another culture on some far-off planet?
 Or, was it simply an anomaly caused by some mundane happening?
 We'll likely never know.
-But it does provide some intriguing food for thought, and next time you look up at that starry night sky the galaxy may suddenly seem not such a lonely place.
+But it does provide some intriguing food for thought, and the next time you look up at that starry night sky our galaxy may suddenly seem not such a lonely place.

 Your Opinon: Where are They?

 Why hasn't SETI made contact with extraterrestrials yet?

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.